Mitsubishi Galant: Seventh generation (E50/60/70/80; 1992)

 This generation marked a substantial change in suspension design.
 The front switched from struts to a multi-link structure featuring two lower arms and one upper arm.
 The rear switched from a beam axle to a newly designed multi-link system.
 This was the world's first 4-wheel multi-link suspension in an FF car.
 Both designs would carry over to the second generation Mitsubishi Eclipse and its sister vehicles.

+The facelifted model appeared in October 1994 with new front bumper, taillights and the revised version of the 1.8 L 4G93 engine with fuel injection and DOHC cylinder head.
+The Galant Sports liftback was discontinued in November 1995, due the lack of demand.